Armories on Idylwyld

 Located at the Hugh Cairns Armoury is a 15 cm “Kanone” 16 or 15 cm K 16 for short.
 The canon is missing its wheel carriage and is therefore mounted on a barrel transporter carriage.
 It was in service from 1917 to 1945 and could fire shells up to 22 kilometers in distance.

 It was donated to the City of Saskatoon by the Canadian Government in 1919.
-Documentation from the Saskatoon City Archives reveals that in July 1920, the City Clerk asked the Director of War Trophies for some of these pieces to be sent to Saskatoon.
+Documentation from the Saskatoon City Archives reveals that the City Clerk asked the Director of War Trophies for some of these pieces to be sent to Saskatoon.
 Lieut.
 Col. A.G.
 Douglas replied and said that two guns were being shipped to Saskatoon.
 By 1927, this gun was located at the Saskatoon Exhibition grounds, and then in 1978 it was moved to the Armory on Idylwyld.

 The canon K16 | © Goethe-Institut Montreal The 15 cm K 16 was a heavy field gun used by Germany in World War I and World War II.
 Guns turned over to Belgium as reparations after World War I were taken into Wehrmacht - the unified armed forces of Germany from 1935 to 1945 and served after the conquest of Belgium as the 15 cm K 429(b).
 It generally was used on coast-defense duties during World War II.